Libensemble/libensemble/libensemble/tests/scaling_tests/forces/forces_adv/readme.md

 ### Using batch scripts

 The scripts are set up assuming a conda environment.
-To use script directly you will need to replace the following templated values:
+To use the script directly you will need to replace the following templated values:

   <projectID> in the COBALT -A directive with your project ID.